In This Article

 If you’re looking to try aloe vera for yourself but aren’t quite sure where to start, Nazarian lists a few of her favorite products formulated with aloe vera.

 Designed to be used as a hydrating mist for bare skin or a setting spray over makeup, this aloe mist makes application easy.

 Cruelty-free, organic, and fair-trade certified, this gel, made with 96% pure aloe vera, won’t irritate most sensitive skin thanks to its unscented formula.

 Holika Holika Aloe 99% Soothing Gel

-Make with 99% aloe vera juice harvested in Japan, the gel in the fun bottle also boasts nelumbium speciosum flower extract (also known as lotus flower extract) as its second ingredient, which is packet with proteins and known for its skin-soothing and moisturizing properties.
+Made with 99% aloe vera juice harvested in Japan, the gel in the fun bottle also boasts nelumbium speciosum flower extract (also known as lotus flower extract) as its second ingredient, which is packed with proteins and known for its skin-soothing and moisturizing properties.

 Baylor College of Medicine.
 Using aloe vera has multiple benefits.
 Updated March 21, 2018.

 Hajheydari Z, Saeedi M, Morteza-Semnani K, Soltani A. Effect of Aloe vera topical gel combined with tretinoin in treatment of mild and moderate acne vulgaris: a randomized, double-blind, prospective trial.
 J Dermatolog Treat.
 2014;25(2):123-129. doi:10.3109/09546634.2013.768328

 Kim SY, Moon GS.
 Photoprotective effect of lotus (Nelumbo nucifera gaertn.) seed tea against UVB irradiation.
 Prev Nutr Food Sci.
 2015;20(3):162-168. doi:10.3746/pnf.2015.20.3.162